Nanomechanical Testing in Materials Research and Development X

 • REGISTRATION SCAM ALERT

-Some conference participants have received a fraudulent email claiming to be from Docusign asking them to confirm their registration.
-ECI WILL NEVER SEND ANY DOCUSIGN EMAILS TO PARTICIPANTS.
+Some conference participants have received fraudulent emails claiming to be from Docusign, asking them to confirm their registration.
 Please disregard and delete these emails.
 Do not click on any links contained in them.

 • Electronic Travel Authorization